yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/clistctrl-class.md

 ## <a name="create"></a>CListCtrl:: Create

-Tworzy formant listy i dołącza go do `CListCtrl` obiektu.
+Tworzy formant listy i dołącza go do obiektu `CListCtrl`.

 ```
 virtual BOOL Create(